 Many homeowners assume that once their solar panels are installed there is nothing else to do except harness the sun’s energy and reap the savings rewards!
-However, just like outdoor siding, decks, and windows, your solar panels are exposed to the natural elements and need a good cleaning every so often.
+However, just like outdoor siding, decks, and windows, your solar panels are exposed to the natural elements and need a good cleaning and general maintenance every so often.
 An annual inspection of your panels or even hosing them down on the roof may be required.
 Summer is here now and there is no better time to get outside and inspect your panels for any maintenance needs.

 But why should my SunPower panel glass exteriors need cleaning?

 Generally, the loss of efficiencies due to dirty panels are between 1 and 4.7 percent.
 However, if left completely unattended, one study shows that long-term buildup can reduce a solar panel’s efficiency by as much as 20 percent!
 It is important to check your panels routinely to see that everything is normal, that no buildup is occurring.
-You can easily do this by staying on the ground and doing a quick glance to see if they look normal.
+You can easily do this by staying on the ground and doing a quick glance to see how they look.
 If you notice they are looking particularly “grimy,” we have you covered!

 How do I clean my solar panels?

-Mother Nature does play a positive role in helping keep your solar panels clean year-round.
+Mother Nature does play a positive role in helping maintenance your solar panels clean year-round.
 Rain and snowmelt help wash off leaves, buildup, and any animal droppings.
 In most cases, this will be all the cleaning that the system requires.
 You can always stay ahead of any potential maintenance by performing a monthly visual inspection of the panels and look for any buildup.
 Over time, you can also keep in mind your electric bill changes: watch for any noticeable drop in efficiency and rise in cost that could indicate a time for cleaning.

 If you live in a region that has a dry climate or windy weather, you may experience more accumulation requiring special attention.
 SunPower recommends that homeowners use a soft-bristle brush and an environmentally friendly soap to gently scrub away and lift debris from panels.
 Get out your garden hose extension and clean one panel at a time to minimize water marks dried by the sun.
 Like your car, it is best to wash your panels on a cloudy day and not in direct sunlight.